GSA/open311-simple-crm/documentation/INSTALL.md

 to change it -- see the configuration details further down in this file.

-__Note:__ because of a dependency in GroceryCRUD, it now seems that FMS-Endpoint will __only__ work nicely with mySQL and mySQLite databases.
+__Note:__ because of a dependency in GroceryCRUD, it now seems that Open311 Simple CRM will __only__ work nicely with mySQL and mySQLite databases.
 Ouch.
 We'll try to sort this out in future updates.

 Install the files
 -----------------

-FMS-endpoint is a PHP CodeIgniter project.
+Open311 Simple CRM is a PHP CodeIgniter project.

 Place the contents of this git repository somewhere where your webserver will have access to it.
 Ideally, only the contents of the `web/` directory (that is, `index.php` and `assets/`) should be placed under your webserver's server root:

-* if you intend to run FMS-endpoint as the *only* service for that webserver, you can deploy directly into the server root (or simply set your server root to be `web/`)
+* if you intend to run Open311 Simple CRM as the *only* service for that webserver, you can deploy directly into the server root (or simply set your server root to be `web/`)